MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

     - Coexistence mode is honored by users homed on-premises, however on-premises users cannot be granted the UpgradeToTeams instance (mode=TeamsOnly) of TeamsUpgradePolicy.
 Users must be either homed in Skype for Business Online or have no Skype account anywhere to be upgraded to TeamsOnly mode.
     - The NotifySfBUsers setting of Office 365 TeamsUpgradePolicy is not honored by users homed on-premises.
 Instead, the on-premises version of TeamsUpgradePolicy must be used.
 - In Office 365, all relevant instances of TeamsUpgradePolicy are built into the system, so there is no corresponding New cmdlet available.
 In contrast, Skype for Business Server does not contain built-in instances, so the New cmdlet is available on-premises.
 Only NotifySfBUsers property is available in on-premises.
-- Instances with mode set to SfBWithTeamsCollab are not yet functional.
+- Instances with mode set to SfBWithTeamsCollab and SfBWithTeamsCollabAndMeetings are not yet functional.
 From a routing perspective, this will behave like SfBOnly mode.
-- The Action property is redundant with the combination of NotifySfBUsers and Mode.
-It will eventually be removed.

 ## EXAMPLES